 - Pour a cup of water into it and strain the mixture, pressing through to squeeze all flavors.

-- Add the remaining water, rosewater and sugar to the drained mixture and blitz till well mixed.
+- Add the remaining water, dates syrup, rosewater and sugar to the drained mixture and blitz till well mixed.

 - Pour into glasses and serve cold with pine nuts topping.
 Best is to keep it chilled till use.